Want your business to perform better? The answer could lie with your customers and how your organization relates to them.

 Think of these incentives as an investment to retain customers.
 Be creative and remember to give them what they will appreciate.

-One of the most effective ways to nurture such relationships with the strategies mentioned above is through Customer Relationship Management (CRM).
+How will you deliver seamless interactions above and beyond customer expectations at every single touchpoint?
+One of the most effective ways to nurture such relationships with the strategies mentioned above is through Customer Relationship Management (CRM) software.

-A bit of creativity, active listening and appreciation are the ingredients to successful customer relationships.
-Now that you have a better understanding of how to retain customers and further develop relationships, structure a plan that will work best for your organization.
+A bit of creativity, active listening, and appreciation are the ingredients to successful customer relationships.
+Now that you have a better understanding of how to retain customers and further develop relationships, you can begin applying it to grow your business.